rrandom/dendrite/README.md

 - **Hierarchy**: How parent-child relationships are formed (folders vs. naming conventions).
 - **References**: How links are resolved and formatted.

 Dendrite abstracts these behaviors, allowing the same core engine to power different workflows seamlessly.

+It is designed for speed: featuring a **two-tier persistent cache** and a **debounced background saver**, ensuring near-instant startup even for massive knowledge bases.

 ## Prerequisites